KatrinaHoffert/EatSafe/README.md

 * In order to remove some compilation issues, you'll have to go to Project > Properties > Java Build Path > Libraries > Add external class library and add the `target/scala-2.11/classes_managed` folder.
 This ensures that Scala IDE can find the compiled templates.

+## The database

+* Credentials are in `conf/application.conf`.
+* Can connect to the database with `psql -h 104.131.107.139 -U eatsafe` (download the Postgres client, first).
+* Since the database is shared, avoid breaking it.
+Communicate with others before making large changes.
+Consider making personal backups.
+* Currently hosted on Mike's VPS -- to be switched to the university VPS once we have credentials for it.